Phystro/batman/README.md

 # Batman
-Batman is background tool that monitors the battery's energy consumption and usage.
+Batman is convenience tool that monitors the battery's energy consumption and usage.
 Batman will display notifications to the user in response to changing battery states e.g. charging, discharging, battery absence, low charge capacity e.t.c.

+On installation, the tool will ran at startup using systemd to spawn notifications upon battery/power supply events.
+One can thususe systemctl commands to control it.
+Batman incooporates a small daemon called `batmand` that collects and analyses various power supply parameters.
+Batmand runs as root and can also be controlled using systemctl commands.

 Currently supported in Linux systems.